Acura: Racing

+Racecars

 Marketing

 The Acura logo, introduced in 1990 for the 1991 model year, is, according to Honda, a caliper — a design tool used for measuring that can also be interpreted as a skewed "H" (for Honda) or a stylised "A" (for Acura).
 The logo that was originally authorized without approval by Soichiro Honda did not contain the small horizontal bar joining the two vertical pillars—thus, it did not form the letter "H".
 Soichiro Honda ordered the 5,000 badges already produced to be destroyed, including prying off the emblems applied to 309 cars already (US-spec Integra, Legend, and NSX models).

-Acura's current marketing slogan is "Precision Crafted Performance."Advance.
-Acura.com.
-Accessed on 24 October 2011.
+Acura's current marketing slogan is "Precision Crafted Performance."
 Recent models include Technology, Advance, Type-S, SH-AWD and A-Spec trim levels.
 Technology and Advance models typically come with the latest hi-tech features such as keyless start and a blind spot information system.
 Type-S and SH-AWD models are performance-oriented, with a substantial increase in horsepower compared to the lower trim levels.
 Some models, such as the TL, also combine trim levels (i.e. "SH-AWD with Advance").

 Acura began an association with Marvel Entertainment in 2010, upon release of the film Iron Man 2, which featured a ZDX after the ending credits.
-On 20 April 2011, Acura and Marvel announced a promotional campaign, making Acura the official brand of Marvel's fictional S.H.I.E.L.D. organization.
+On April 20, 2011, Acura and Marvel announced a promotional campaign, making Acura the official brand of Marvel's fictional S.H.I.E.L.D. organization.
 Soon thereafter, several Acura models—such as the MDX, ZDX, RL, and TL—appeared in the films Thor and Captain America: The First Avenger.
 In the 2012 film, The Avengers, Iron Man (played by Robert Downey Jr.) drove an exotic sportscar by Acura, made specifically for the film, rather than the Audi R8 he previously drove.
 It was rumored that the car spotted during filming was a concept for the second generation NSX, however, a different-looking 2012 Acura NSX Concept was unveiled at the North American International Auto Show, on 9 January 2012.

 From 1995 to 2007, Acura sponsored two WTA Tour tennis tournaments, both named the Acura Classic.

 In 2012, Acura was the presenting sponsor and official vehicle of the Sundance Film Festival.

 Acura also has a 'Mobility Program' that ensures drivers who are disabled are safe in their vehicles.
 The program offers cash reimbursement towards the cost of adaptive equipment for disabled drivers.

 Acura was the official shirt sponsor of the Columbus Crew from 2017 to 2020.